nginxinc/nginx-gateway-fabric/examples/http-request-header-filter/README.md

    kubectl apply -f echo-route.yaml
    ```

+This HTTPRoute has a few important properties:

+- The `parentRefs` references the gateway resource that we created, and specifically defines the `http` listener to attach to, via the `sectionName` field.
+- `echo.example.com` is the hostname that is matched for all requests to the backends defined in this HTTPRoute.
+- The `match` rule defines that all requests with the path prefix `/headers` are sent to the `headers` Service.
+- There is `RequestHeaderModifier` filter defined for the path prefix `/headers`.

 ## 4. Test the Application

-To access the application, we will use `curl` to send requests to the `headers` Service, including sending headers with our request.
+To access the application, we will use `curl` to send requests to the `headers` Service, including sending headers with
+our request.
 Notice our configured header values can be seen in the `requestHeaders` section below, and that the `User-Agent` header
-is absent.

-1. We will send the curl request to modify request headers.
-Notice our configured request header values can be seen in the `requestHeaders` section below, and that the `Accept` header
 is absent.

 ```shell